MattLParker/Website/src/pages/aboutme/index.md

 title: About
 permalink: /about/
 ---
-I am currently a System Administrator III.
+I am currently a Senior Security Engineer.
+I have previously been a System Admin and Network Admin.
 I have a strong background in automation, scripting, security, systems and network adminstration.
 I have worked in IT in the insurance, government, public safety, education, and media sectors.
 I am a certified Security Pro, Lean Six Sigma Yellow belt, FCC General Class Radio, GEMA Communication tech (Com-T).
 I have studied CCNA rs, CISSP, VCSA.

 <a href="https://www.linkedin.com/in/matthew-parker-468412a2/"><i class='fab fa-linkedin'></i> LinkedIn</a>